garciart/id-card-demo/README.md

 dotnet dev-certs https --trust
 ```

-Once again, for portability, I am using the **SQLite** database.
+Once again, for portability, I am using a **SQLite** database.
 To use SQLite, run the following commands:

 ```
 dotnet remove package Microsoft.Data.Sqlite